gamemoddesignbr/GameMod_ESP32-S2-S3_PS4_Server_900u/README.md

 ## Libraries needed to compile this project
-This project is built using <b><a href=https://github.com/me-no-dev/ESPAsyncWebServer>ESPAsyncWebSrv</a></b> and <b><a href=https://github.com/me-no-dev/AsyncTCP>AsyncTCP</a></b> so you need to add these libraries to your Arduino IDE.
+This project is built using <b>[ESPAsyncWebSrv]</b>(https://github.com/me-no-dev/ESPAsyncWebServer) and <b>[AsyncTCP]</b>(https://github.com/me-no-dev/AsyncTCP) so you need to add these libraries to your Arduino IDE.

-Install or update the ESP32 core by adding this URL to the <a href=https://docs.arduino.cc/learn/starting-guide/cores>Additional Boards Manager URLs</a> section in the Arduino IDE "<b>Preferences</b>".
+Install or update the ESP32 core by adding [this URL](https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json) to the Additional Boards Manager URLs section in the Arduino IDE "<b>Preferences</b>".
 Then go to the "<b>Boards Manager</b> and install or update the "<b>ESP32</b>" core.

-If you have problems with the board being identified/found in windows then you might need to install the <a href=https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers>USB to UART Bridge</a> drivers.
+If you have problems with the board being identified/found in windows then you might need to install the [USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) drivers.

 PS: As of today (May, 29th 2024, changes in the `mbedtls` lybrary caused this project to not compile correctly and some changes in the <b>ESPAsyncWebSrv</b> need to be made: